Hiring out horses

 This file may not be suitable for users of assistive technology.

-There is an application fee which you must be pay when you make your application.
+There's an application fee which you must be pay when you make your application.
 You can find full details on our fees page.

-How to pay
+How to submit your application and pay

 The inspection

-Before we grant a licence, we’ll carry out an inspection at your premises to make sure you meet the current requirements.
-Officers may be accompanied by a vet.
-Where the inspection does not meet the current requirements, you’ll be issued with a compliance notice and a revisit will be carried out.
 Where the visit does meet the requirements, we’ll determine the application and usually issue a licence with a star rating of up to 5 stars and 3 years in length.